Bloodhype: Plot

-The Vom is an intergalactic intelligence described as a large black blob resembling a gigantic amoeba, impervious to almost all energy and physical attack.
-Following years of battle with the Tar-Aiym it has sheltered on a planet where it has gone dormant for 500,000 years, waiting for an opportunity to escape the Tar-Aiym Guardian orbiting in space above it.
-Carmot MMYM, a commander in the AAnn Empire, discovers the Vom and brings it to the planet Repler for study at an AAnn base that had been conceded to the reptilians as part of a negotiated settlement of ownership of the planet; the AAnn base is sovereign territory, allowing them to conceal the nature of their work.
+The Vom is an intergalactic intelligence described as a large black blob resembling a gigantic amoeba (although it is established to be multi-cellular), impervious to almost all energy and physical attack.
+Long before humans became space-faring, and following centuries of battle with the Tar-Aiym, it sheltered on a planet where the Tar-Ayim were able to trap it.
+By the time the Tar-Ayim empire crumbled, leaving a single Guardian orbiting the planet, the Vom was too weak to escape.
+After 500,000 years of dormancy waiting for an opportunity to escape, it is discovered by Carmot MMYM, a commander of the AAnn Empire.
+The AAnn bring it to the planet Repler for study at an AAnn base that had been conceded to the reptilians as part of a negotiated settlement of ownership of the planet; the AAnn base is sovereign territory, allowing them to conceal the nature of their work.

-Lieutenants Kitten “Kitty” Kai-sung, a female human, and Porsupah-al, a male Tolian, have been sent by the Intelligence Arm of the United Church to Repler to investigate the newly re-established trade in the drug bloodhype (also known as "jaster", "silly salt", "brain-up", and "phinto") as the most deadly and addictive drug in and outside the Humanx Commonwealth.
-Once on Repler they make contact with the drug trader Dominick Rose, who had used an unwitting Captain Malcolm "Mal" Hammurabi and his ship, the Umbra, as unwilling transporters of bloodhype.
+During this time, Lieutenants Kitten Kai-sung, a female human, and Porsupah-al, a male Tolian, have been sent to Repler by the Intelligence Arm of the United Church to investigate the newly re-established trade in the drug bloodhype (also known as "jaster", "silly salt", "brain-up", and "phinto"); it is known across sentience as the most deadly and addictive drug.
+Once on Repler, they make contact with the drug trader Dominick Rose, who had used an unwitting Captain Malcolm "Mal" Hammurabi and his ship, the Umbra, as unwilling transporters of bloodhype.
 Mal discovers the drug accidentally, and determines that Rose caused it to be included with the shipment that Mal brought to Repler; angry, Mal secures the drug on board his ship and goes to confront Rose, proposing to exchange his silence (and the destruction of the drug) for Rose avoiding arrest and mind-wipe by ceasing all production and distribution.